RichieGarafola/Housing_Price_Sentiment_Advisor/Project 2/README.md

 ## Data Cleaning Process

-- we gathered data through an API using _Pandas DataReader_ with the data from **FRED** or _Federal Reserve Econommic Data_.
-This is where we find the *Case-Shiller* monthly index.
-At this point we decided to use the _ffill()_ method to see if the increse in data points were needed for an outcome.
+- Data was gathered using an API from **Pandas DataReader** being pulled from **FRED** or _Federal Reserve Econommic Data_.
-- cleaned the Data by the normal process (ie. dropping na, removing null, column manipulation, etc.) then splitting up the data for testing and training.
+- Cleaned the Data by dropping na, removing null, we restructured our data using various column manipulation techniques.

 ---